 The position of a cycling group Secretary is an important one but it need not take up large amounts of precious cycling time.
-Cycling UK has compiled a series of invaluable resources to help make the tasks involved as easy as possible with the attachments below.
+Cycling UK has compiled a series of invaluable resources to help make the tasks involved as easy as possible.

 What are the main tasks of a cycling group Secretary?

 The Secretary is the person who has day-to-day responsibility for the smooth-running of the group.
 Their tasks may include:

 For Cycling UK Member Groups:

 - convening any Committee or General Meetings and prepare minutes of any such meetings;

 - convening an Annual General Meeting (for Member Groups this is usually in October or November every year and the Secretary submits the details to the Member Group Coordinator at Cycling UK by the end of August);

 - completing and submitting to Cycling UK National Office following the AGM a set of Annual Returns by the beginning of December each year;

 - ensuring that all Committee members, ride leaders, event organisers and any other volunteer officers, are registered as such with Cycling UK National Office

 - trying to ensure that all officers are aware of and abide by Cycling UK national policies and guidance relevant to Groups, including such things as Safeguarding;